mk-fg/games/README.rst

   Adds in-game lua testing and introspection console.

-  Has built-in docs, but created mostly to dump info on any object under cursor (in json/text formats), or run arbitrary lua code.
+  Has built-in docs, and created mostly to dump info on any selected / around-cursor objects (in json/text formats) or test arbitrary lua calls.

 .. _Surviving Mars: https://www.survivingmars.com/